floherent/wasm-service/docs/DEVELOPER.md

 This endpoint checks the following health indicators:

-- **wasm data**: checks whether the WASM data storage exceeds a certain threshold.
+- **wasm data**: indicates whether the WASM data storage exceeds a certain threshold.
-- **disk storage**: checks whether the disk storage exceeds a certain threshold.
+- **disk storage**: indicates whether the disk storage exceeds a certain threshold.
-- **memory heap**: checks whether the memory heap exceeds a certain threshold.
+- **memory heap**: indicates whether the memory heap exceeds a certain threshold.
-- **memory rss**: checks whether the memory rss exceeds a certain threshold.
+- **memory rss**: indicates whether the memory rss exceeds a certain threshold.

 It can also be used by a Kubernetes cluster to determine whether the service is up and running or not.